bubriks/katacoda-scenarios/deployment-testing/step3.md

 Travis will start working after `.travis.yml` if found.
 This means that for the first push containing the `.travis.yml` file, it will not run.
 After this, all changes would cause Travis to be run.

 Now that the CI/CD section is finished.
 You can combine what you have learned here with the upcoming A/B section to create a pipeline that will directly integrate and deploy A/B testing.
 You can set it up so that your newest change with be tested againts the currently deployed version.
-This is quite advanced and since this tutorial aims to cover the basics we will not go over this specific scenarion.
+This is quite advanced and since this tutorial aims to cover the basics we will not go over this specific scenario.